 You’re probably anxious to get back to living your life as soon as possible, but make sure you remember to take things slow – especially until your case is closed.
 After all, the drones may be watching.
 If you participate in any activities beyond your work restrictions, you might be unfairly judged for being dishonest about your injuries or limitations.

 While you may not have to worry about drones bursting into your home through the windows to try and capture your deceit up close and personal, you should still be weary of leaving your blinds open or working out in your garage with the garage door open.
 If there really are drones trying to monitor your every move, this will at least help protect you from their prying “eyes” in the privacy of your own home.

 Do not talk about your case, injuries, or any other issues you’re having with any of your neighbors, co-workers, or even friends – no one.
 Conversations can easily become twisted, so whatever you have to say about your situation should be kept to yourself until everything is all said and done.
 It’s what’s best for everyone.
 Additionally, if anyone tries to contact you and inquire about personal information, ignore or block whoever it is.

 Insurance companies never lack creativity when it comes to inventing new ways to try and keep people away from the money they need/deserve, so you always have to be on your toes no matter what.
-Thankfully, if you need a little extra help defending your claims, the attorneys at The Law Offices of Daniel J. Harris, P.C. are always here for you.
+Thankfully, if you need a little extra help defending your claims, the attorneys at Harris Law are always here for you.
 Call 231.347.4444 or fill out the free consultation form in the sidebar to schedule your free personal consultation.